What makes a referral program great? Is it the reward, how you share referrals, or is a referral program effective at all?

 This is a topic that is debated pretty consistently in our office and amongst our clients.
 There are benefits and drawbacks to each, however what could be considered a drawback for one referral program is actually an advantage in another.
 Let me explain.

-The main reason many people do not like a referral code is because it has to manually be entered into a field for the referral process to begin.
+The main reason many people do not like a referral code is because it has to be manually entered into a field for the referral process to begin.
 People see this as an added step in an industry where streamlining your processes is vital to survival.
-The person who is being referred has to either remember the code or copy and paste it to the referral sheet.
-This adds an unneeded step to the process and is the main reason people prefer a unique url over a code.
+The referred user has to either remember the code, or copy and paste it to the referral field.
+This adds an unneeded step to the process and is the main reason people prefer a unique URL over a code.

-Some of our clients at Smile.io do prefer a code over a url for their referral program.
-Clients that use codes are generally selling some sort of luxury good, or their business model is centered around exclusivity or prestige.
-Codes just seem a bit more personal than sending a friend a url.
-When a code is sent the person receiving it tends to view the code as key to unlocking what the referrer has found.
+Retailers that use codes are generally selling some sort of luxury good, or their business model is centered around exclusivity or prestige.
+Codes feel more personal than sending a friend a URL.
+When a code is sent, the recipient tends to view the code as a key to unlocking an exclusive offer.

 As we stated before referrals are about trust.
-The problem with a referral url to share with your friends is that it sometimes can seem sketchy.
-“Get 10% off at website.com using the referral link website.com/ref=?fdaskFSD”.
-Sometimes this doesn’t seem as authentic as receiving a code.
+The problem with a referral URL is it can appear less polished than a code: “Get 10% off at website.com using the referral link website.com/ref=?fdaskFSD”

-What a referral code lacks above it makes up for in speed and tracking.
-A referral url is great at accelerating a customer through signing up for a referral program.
-The added step of a code is removed and the link will take them right to the sign-up page that can have info already filled in for them.
-Combined the streamlined approach with the added analytical benefits of tracking the urls and you have a match made in heaven for many retailers.
+URLs make up for their small weakness with speed and tracking.
+A referral URL is great at accelerating a customer through signing up for a referral program.
+Contrary to referral codes, unique URLs will take users right to the sign-up page.
+The combinination of the streamlined approach and the analytical benefits of URLs delivers a match made in heaven for many retailers.

-The problem, it is pretty well impossible to track and measure.
-Word of mouth referrals happen naturally but can be supplemented with other offline tactics.
+Unfortunately, it's quite hard to track and measure.
+Word-of-mouth referrals happen naturally but can be supplemented with other offline tactics.
 KissMetrics has a post about converting offline marketing into online data.
-If you are considering adding an offline component to your referral program I would recommend giving it a read.
+If you are considering adding an offline component to your referral program, I would recommend giving it a read.

 What Do I Give My Customers for a Referral?

-The answer to what to award is …. be creative!
-Drop Box had major success rewarding referrals with additional storage space, many online games such as World of Warcraft gain successful referrals by awarding in game perks.
-Mobile games implement a similar strategy, if your friend joins you get points faster, level up sooner or gain access to exclusive levels.
+The answer is be creative!
+Dropbox had major success rewarding referrals with additional storage space, while online games like World of Warcraft gained successful referrals by awarding in-game perks.
+Mobile games implement a similar strategy: if your friend joins you get points faster, level up sooner or gain access to exclusive levels.

 Here at Smile.io we use points instead of cash to reward successful referrals.
-Our clients see great success with boosting referrals through points due to similar findings as the University of Chicago.
-Some of the best referral programs we see combine non-cash rewards, offer some sort of exclusive privilege for referring and award both parties involved in the referral.
+Some of the best referral programs we see combine non-cash rewards, offer an exclusive privilege, and award both parties involved in the referral.